b0yke-v1lano/b0yke-v1lano/README.md

-- 👋 Hi, welcome to my page
+- 👋 Hello World!, Welcome to my page.
-- 🧑‍💻 I’m interested in Web Programming, Mobile App Development and also Artificial Intelligent
+- 🧑‍💻 I’m an ordinary student interested in Programming.
-- 🌱 I’m currently learning Programming from Dicoding Indonesia
+- 🌱 I’m currently learning about Web development, Fintech and Artificial Intelligence.
+- 🤗 I'm welcomed for collaboration.